Knowledge-Commons/Interoperable-Wisdom-Commons-Mapathon-21/Gathering Wisdom and Knowledge.md

 geotagged data for place based mapping and coordination

-Vincent arena from Trove catalist.network/profile/vincentarena
+Vincent arena from Trove <https://catalist.network/profile/vincentarena>

 Helping people make the world better for all living beings, by connecting people, information, knowledge, wisdom through replication and federation

 events, projects, resources, groups, orgs, links, people, projects

-Linked Open Wisdom Commons Benjamin Life synergy@benjaminlife.one @thebeautyway (Telegram)
+Linked Open Wisdom Commons Benjamin Life <synergy@benjaminlife.one> @thebeautyway (Telegram)

 Massive Wiki is a tool for collecting many kinds of information, private, shared, public, commons.
 We are experimenting with many kinds of information, some in the commons, some private.